BlackspaceInc/BlackspacePlatform/src/services/shopper_service/charts/shopper_service/README.md

 ## Configuration

-The following tables lists the configurable parameters of the podinfo chart and their default values.
+The following tables lists the configurable parameters of the business_account_service chart and their default values.

 Parameter | Default | Description
 --- | --- | ---